abentu0101/LinearFold/README.md

-Linear-Time Prediction for RNA Secondary Structures
+LinearFold: Linear-Time Prediction for RNA Secondary Structures
 ============================================

 The source code of the LinearFold project, a linear-time RNA secondary structure prediction algorithm.